About me

 Current position:

-Having recently relocated to Boston, MA in summer 2025, I am currently looking for opportunities in the Greater Boston area to continue my passion: To develop soft- and hardware for embedded applications with a focus on wireless aspects.
+Having recently relocated to Boston, MA in summer 2025, I am currently looking for opportunities in the Greater Boston area to continue my passion: To develop soft- and hardware for embedded applications with a focus on wireless communication.

 Selected past experiences: